 Having high levels of ‘bad’ cholesterol (low-density lipoprotein, or LDL) in your blood can increase your risk of cardiovascular disease, such as heart attack and stroke.
 Statins are used to lower LDL cholesterol, and this helps lower your risk of cardiovascular disease.

 Statins are considered the most effective group of cholesterol-lowering medicines available and work by blocking cholesterol production in your liver.

 Who should take statins?

 Australian guidelines, along with international guidelines, recommend that statins be used by:

-- people who have had a heart attack, or been diagnosed with coronary heart disease
+- people who have had a heart attack or stroke, or been diagnosed with coronary heart disease

 - people at high risk of a cardiovascular event, such as heart attack or stroke